 Gomer agrees.
 “The next day, give yourself some love and eat healthy food.
 Limit processed foods, but don’t cut the potato or the carb, since that keeps the cycle alive.
 This is a process, this is your journey.”

 Know When to Seek Help

 If you find yourself bingeing on the regular, it’s probably a good time to seek outside help.
-“When we go into therapy,” Arvon explains, “we learn how our dysfunctional eating patterns affect intake.
-We find out what the triggers are, is it being around a parent?
+“When we go into therapy,” Gomer explains, “we learn how our dysfunctional eating patterns affect intake.
+We find out what the triggers are is it being around a parent?
 A certain situation?
 It teaches you to get in charge of your thinking.”

-If you’re not ready to enter therapy, Arvon suggests group therapy.
+If you’re not ready to enter therapy, Gomer suggests group therapy.
 “I recommend support groups like Overeaters Anonymous.”